ValentinSchwind/Multi-Line-Typing-Anki-Template/README.md

 ## Configuration
 Replacing the themes for code highlighting:
-- Download a theme from the [main prism.js repository](https://github.com/PrismJS/prism/tree/v2/themes) or get a wider collection [here](https://github.com/PrismJS/prism-themes).
+- Download a theme from the [main prism.js repository](https://github.com/PrismJS/prism/tree/v2/themes) or get a wider range of themes from [here](https://github.com/PrismJS/prism-themes).
 - Prepend the file name with an underscore ("`_`") to prevent Anki from auto-removing it when it checks for unused media files.
 - Place the downloaded file in your collections [file directory](https://docs.ankiweb.net/files.html#file-locations).
 - Reference the file in the loading script.